steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 ## Context Matters

-The questions above can provide valuable hints that the code may lack cohesion.
-However, cohesion is a continuum.
-The ideal amount of cohesion depends on the size and complexity of your code.
+The questions above can provide valuable hints that the code may lack Cohesion.
+However, Cohesion is a continuum.
+The ideal amount of Cohesion depends on the size and complexity of your code.
 The larger and more complex the parts become, the more you will need to separate them.

 We can solidify this idea by considering how two unrelated functions interact at different scales.

-First, imagine two tiny unrelated functions nestled together in the same module.
+First, imagine two tiny unrelated functions nestled together in the same module—like the example above.
 This doesn’t seem like a big deal.
 Both pieces are small, and we can very quickly determine that they are unrelated.

 Next, consider two 65+ line unrelated functions in the same module—along with their associated helpers functions.
 All of those moving parts provide the opportunity to create confusion.
 Trying to determine which parts are related, is enough to make anyone's head spin.
-When the reader decide can not decide what to focus on, then they will have to re-read code several times.
+When the reader can not decide what to focus on, then they will have to re-read code several times.

-As a general rule of thumb, it is a good idea to separate unrelated code as its size and complexity increases.
+*As a general rule of thumb, it is a good idea to separate unrelated code as its size and complexity increases*.
 However, sometimes the damage is done, and unrelated code is already in one place.
 In the next section we explore how to refactor it apart.

 # Separating Unrelated Code

 So you have identified some code that should be separate!
 How do you move it apart?
 Not to worry, *the Extract Module* refactoring technique is here to save the day.

 The Extract Module refactoring technique moves functions from one module into a newly created module.
-This allows us to increase the cohesion of our code, and therefore increase its readability.
+This allows us to increase the Cohesion of our code, and therefore increase its readability.
 This refactoring pattern is based off of [Martin Fowler's Extract Class](https://refactoring.guru/extract-class) and [Move Method](https://refactoring.guru/move-method).

 Below you will find the steps to the Extract Module refactoring.
 Like all refactorings it is very important to verify the code still works after every step.
 The best way to check is by running the unit tests—though I will omit this important phase in the rest of this article.

 Here are the steps for the Extract Module refactoring:

 1. Identify the business concept to extract
-1. Rename the existing Module if it conflicts with the name of the business concept
+1. Rename the existing module if it conflicts with the name of the business concept
-1. Create a Module with the name of the business concept
+1. Create a module with the name of the business concept
-1. Move data to the newly created Module
+1. Move data to the newly created module
-1. Replace all uses of the local data with the Module
+1. Replace all uses of the local data with the module
 1. Use the Extract Function Refactoring on business logic
-1. Use the Move Function Refactoring to move a function that references data to the new Module
+1. Use the Move Function Refactoring to move a function that references data to the new module
 1. Repeat for all functions
 1. Repeat for all data

 # Applying the Extract Module Refactoring

-Beyond this list of steps, we still need some code to perform them on.
-I have provided an example in Elixir below.
-The aspect of this code to focus on is that business logic is tied up in a structure where it doesn't belong—a GenServer.
+Below you will find the example code we will use to perform the Extract Module refactoring.
+This code contains business logic in a structure where it doesn't belong—a GenServer.
 For the purpose of this article, you can think about GenServer as if it is a controller in Rails, or a middleware function in Express.
 In both situations, the business logic and routing logic will change for different reasons.

-If you want to better understand GenServers, here is an article that shows you what they are and how to test them: [What is a GenServer in Elixir, and How Do I Write One?](https://www.stridenyc.com/blog/what-is-a-genserver-in-elixir), Yet, all you need to know for maximizing cohesion is that business logic and GenServers should be separate.
+If you want to better understand GenServers, here is an article that shows you what they are and how to test them: [What is a GenServer in Elixir, and How Do I Write One?](https://www.stridenyc.com/blog/what-is-a-genserver-in-elixir) Yet, all you need to know for maximizing Cohesion is that business logic and GenServers should be separate.

-With GenServer as a controller, let's take a look at the code below.
+Thinking of GenServer as a controller, let's take a look at the code below.
 Notice the code implements logic for a BookStore, as well as GenServer wiring code.
 The BookStore is able to give clients all its books, add new books, query by book name, and query by id.

 ```elixir
 defmodule BookStore do